pinkfish/flutter_native_timezone/README.md

 # flutter_native_timezone

-A flutter plugin for getting the local timezone of the os.
+A flutter plugin for getting the local timezone of the OS.

 ## Getting Started

-Install this package and everthing good will just follow along with you.
+Install this package and everything good will just follow along with you.

 ## Features